Nowadays, people with HIV can live long and healthy lives. This can be attributed to major improvements in HIV treatments and awareness.

 Despite enormous improvements in treatment, living with HIV over time can cause stress on the body.
 Once HIV enters the body, it directly attacks the immune system.

 The immune system is then constantly active as it tries to fight off the virus.
-Years of this can produce chronic, low-level inflammation throughout the body.

 Long-term inflammation is associated with many age-related conditions, including: